Princeton in Argentina

 - Courses: SPA 208S: Language in Context: Urban Cultures of Buenos Aires (for students who have completed the language requirement) and SPA 342S/LAS 342S: Topics in Latin American Modernity: Politics of Culture in Modern Argentina (prerequisite: SPA 207 or equivalent).

 - The program fee for 2020 is $4,000 (Covers the course fee which is $2,650, and home-stay with two meals per day (breakfast and dinner) seven days a week which is $1,350).
 Airfare, lunch, pocket money, and passport fees are not included.
 Please see FAQs for more details about out-of-pocket expenses.

 For answers to frequently asked questions regarding the application process, please check the FAQ page.

 Students will apply through the Global Programs System (GPS).

-Students are encouraged to complete their application as soon as possible to be interviewed beginning in January.
+Students are encouraged to complete their application as soon as possible before the application deadline.